Most Valuable Party

 The Most Valuable Party (abbreviation: MVP) is a political party in Singapore.

 History

-The Most Valuable Party was founded on March 2025.
-Initially, Most Valuable Party planned to contest East Coast Group Representation Constituency.
-During Nomination Day for 2025 Singaporean general election, it was revealed that Most Valuable Party decided to join Singapore Democratic Alliance to contest in 4 members Pasir Ris-Changi Group Representation Constituency.
+The Most Valuable Party was founded in March 2025.
+Initially, MVP planned to contest East Coast Group Representation Constituency (GRC).
+On nomination day for the 2025 general election, it was revealed that MVP had decided to join the Singapore Democratic Alliance to contest Pasir Ris–Changi GRC instead.

+On 18 December 2025, the MVP was approved by the Registry of Societies.